return42/sphkerneldoc/doc/books/tracepoint/intro.rst

 tracepoints might be added.

 The API presented has functions of the form:
-``trace_tracepointname(function parameters)``.
+:c:func:`trace_tracepointname(function parameters)`.
 These are the tracepoints callbacks that are found throughout the code.
 Registering and unregistering probes with these callback sites is covered in the ``Documentation/trace/*`` directory.